 I despair.
 I know that Gagarin would be apoplectic at our lack of progress.

 How can we fix it?

-Well, I suggest we fire everyone at NASA and ESA and begin again.
-The old-school are too set in their ways, and overly concerned with stuffy old concepts such as “feasibility”, “budget” and “logic”.
-What we need are respected sci-fi authors in the positions of power – those whose imaginations run wild and free; who understand humanity’s need to explore and to conquer; who have already formulated a plan for terraforming Mars or establishing a settlement in the Betelgeuse system, ensuring the settlers are sufficiently trained and equipped to deal with any possible hostilities, e.g. from angry natives, or ravening space-pumas.
+For starters, I suggest we fire everyone at NASA and ESA and begin again.
+The old-school are too set in their ways, and overly concerned with stuffy old concepts such as “feasibility” and “budget”.
+What we really need is to elevate respected sci-fi authors to positions of power – those whose imaginations run wild and free, and who understand humanity’s need to explore and to conquer; who have already formulated a plan for terraforming Mars or establishing a settlement in the Betelgeuse system, ensuring the settlers are sufficiently trained and equipped to deal with any possible hostilities, e.g. angry natives or ravening space-pumas.

 But had a sci-fi aficionado sat at the helm of ESA (instead of some cappucino-swilling Frenchy) I would not have faced this problem.
 His ambition, his imagination and his foresight would’ve ensured that he acted swiftly to bring the ideas behind “Operation Otis” to fruition.

 Wholesale replacement of space agency staff is just the first step in my solution, of course, but it is the most important.